stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

+The API methods to create and manage the pipeline are defined in the `VulkanLibraryPipeline` JNA interface.

 ### Pipeline Layout

 The _pipeline layout_ specifies the _resources_ (texture samplers, uniform buffers, etc) and _push constants_ used by the pipeline.